Forestry Division

 About forestry service, 73853, Mutual, OK, US, Oklahoma

 Washington is a town in McClain County, Oklahoma, United States.
-The population was 673 as of the 2020 census, a 0.2% increase from 2010. == History == A post office called Washington has been in operation since 1904.
-The town was not named after George Washington, first President of the United States.
+The population was 673 as of the 2020 census. == History == While some sources list the town as having been named after George Washington, first president of the United States, the Encyclopedia of Oklahoma History and Culture relates a "popular local story" that the name was actually chosen to honor Caddo chief "Little Boy" George Washington, who had lived nearby.
+A post office called Washington has been in operation since 1904.
 The post office charter was granted May 10, 1904.
-According to the Encyclopedia of Oklahoma History and Culture, the name was actually chosen to honor Caddo chief "Little Boy" George Washington, who had lived nearby.
 When the Oklahoma Central Railway was built through McClain County in 1907, local resident Hoyt Turner and his Chickasaw-Choctaw wife, Daisy Willis, petitioned the federal court at Muskogee to remove the restrictions from a surplus allotment east of their farm so that a townsite could be established.
-The request was approved on December 24, 1907, shortly after statehood became effective, and Washington became the first townsite to have tribal restrictions removed for that reason. == Geography == According to the United States Census Bureau, the town has a total area of 1.0 square mile (2.6 km2), all land.
-Washington is located along State Highway 24.
+The request was approved on December 24, 1907, shortly after statehood became effective, and Washington became the first townsite to have tribal restrictions removed for that reason. == Geography == Washington is in central McClain County, located along State Highway 24.
+It is 11 miles (18 km) by road northwest of Purcell, and 31 miles (50 km) south of Oklahoma City.
+According to the U.S. Census Bureau, the town has a total area of 1.48 square miles (3.83 km2), of which 0.01 square miles (0.03 km2), or 0.88%, are water.

 Neighborhoods in Washington, Oklahoma